axtgr/outmatch/README.md

 Outmatch comes built in ESM, CommonJS and UMD formats and includes TypeScript typings.
 The examples use ESM imports, which can be replaced with the following line for CommonJS: `const outmatch = require('outmatch')`.

 The default export is a function of two arguments, first of which can be either a single glob string or an array of such patterns.
-The second argument is optional and can be either an [options](#options) object or a string, which will be treated as the `separator` option.
+The second argument is optional and can be either an [options](#options) object or a separator (which will be the value of the `separator` option).
 Outmatch compiles them into a regular expression and returns a function (usually called `isMatch` in the examples) that tests strings against the pattern.
 The pattern, options and the compiled RegExp object are available as properties on the returned function:

 ```js
 import outmatch from 'outmatch'